 On each of their turns, a player may choose either to Search, Converse, perform a Blood Test or Attack.

 If a player chooses to Search the camp, they draw a single card from the draw pile and look at it.
-If it is a Heart or Diamond and the player is not a Thing, they must discard it.
+If it is a Heart or Diamond and the player is not a Thing, they must discard it (and discards are always face down).
 Otherwise, they can either discard it immediately, or add it to their hand and discard a card.

 If a player Converses, he or she should pick a card from his hand and call out its number, and say what card they'd like in return for it.
 Each other player may then offer a card to trade for it, by calling out that card's number.
 The caller must accept one of these trades, and swaps cards with the trader.
 (The trade must be honest, so far as numbers go - anyone unable to honour a trade must leave the game.)